Are you considering terracotta clay tiles for your next flooring project?

 Terracotta flooring should not be hard to maintain if purchased as fully sealed tiles and installed correctly with proper installation materials.

-But projects get costly and complicated quickly if the tile isn’t sealed well in manufacturing.
-In that instance, a tile installer must lay out all tiles before installing the floor.
-More coats of sealer need to be applied until the tiles are saturated with the sealer.
+However, projects can become costly and complicated quickly if the tile isn’t sealed well in manufacturing.
+In that instance, a tile installer must lay out all the tiles before installing the floor.
+Then, more coats of sealer need to be applied until the tiles are saturated with the sealer.
 This is very important.

 Next, the subfloor should be treated with a crack isolation or crack prevention membrane.
 We sell a product that doubles as a crack-prevention and waterproofing membrane.
-A 2-in-1 product like this saves time and money.
+This 2-in-1 product saves time and money.

 Following the subfloor preparation, focus on using high-quality thinset.
 Terracotta floor tiles are usually handmade, so they are heavy and vary in size and thickness.
 Thus, semi or fully-modified thinset should be used.
 Do not buy cheap thinsets.